Abdul-Mukit/abdul-mukit.github.io/_projects/project_intraopvsp.md

     </div>
 </div>
 <div class="caption">
     CT scan of the head can be aligned to the patient's head using computer vision.
 Purple shows the CT scan of the head before surgery.
-Red shows the planned cuts/segments in their intended position after the surgery.
+Red shows the planned cuts/segments and their intended position after the surgery.
 Yellow shows the base structure of the skull which will remain unmodified.
 </div>